talhabilal-dev/create-node-spark/readme.md

 - ✅ Includes an optional ESLint setup to keep your codebase clean and consistent

 - ✅ Depends only on Inquirer (for CLI prompts) — keeping external dependencies light and minimal

-> **Note** :We plan to support additional frameworks (like Fastify) in the future to give developers even more flexibility.

 ## 📁 Generated Project Structure